nacen-dev/klaku-backend/README.md

 # Klaku Clothing API

-The API server for [Klaku Clothing](https://github.com/nacen-dev/klaku-client) built with Node.js
+The API server for [Klaku Clothing](https://github.com/nacen-dev/klaku-client) built with Node.js, Express, MongoDB

 ## How to use